Army Major General Rank

 How to Become an Army Major General

-Fewer than one half of one percent of commissioned officers make it to the top three ranks.
+Fewer than 0.5% of commissioned officers make it to the top three ranks.
 This is an Army job for experienced officers who have shown bravery and valor and are considered outstanding leaders.

-Promotions occur as vacancies open up within commissioned officer ranks.
-Boards composed of senior officers determine which officers are promoted based on achievement, years of service and number of open positions.
-The Secretary of Defense convenes the selection boards every year to make decisions for ranks higher than O-2 (first lieutenant).
+Promotions occur as vacancies open within commissioned officer ranks.
+Boards composed of senior officers determine which officers are promoted based on achievement, years of service and the number of open positions.
+The secretary of defense convenes the selection boards every year to make decisions for ranks higher than O-2 (first lieutenant).

 Retiring as Army Major General

 The mandatory retirement age for a major general is 62, but it can be pushed to 64 in some cases.
 An Army major general must retire from the position five years after being promoted to that rank, or after 35 years of service, whichever comes first.

 A major general promoted to a higher temporary rank is allowed to retire at that rank even if they return to major general before retiring.

 Demotions can result from conduct unbecoming an officer, such as adultery, or infractions such as dereliction of duty.
 It is rare for general officers to be stripped of their stars; such punishment is usually meted out only to those facing serious charges.

 For example, Maj.
 Gen. Samuel W. Koster lost his rank after being implicated in the My Lai massacre during the Vietnam War.
 In 1968, civilians in My Lai, South Vietnam, were slaughtered by U.S. soldiers under Koster's command.